zsfelber/qmlweb/README.md

 6. [@zsfelber/qmlweb](https://github.com/zsfelber/qmlweb).

+My version of engine is a medium deep rewrite of original, it is faster and has cleaner code. (as soon as it's ready)

 Intended to fix parse errors (like that of readonly property) and maybe another simple bugs which prevent my actual qml model to be compiled and used..
 As time has gone, I found the whole code needed a  serious refresh impulse which I did.
 These made my branch something might be called "QmlWeb2", in fact-
 I haven't yet given any name.
 Just enjoy despite these are my Anonymous Updates.